 - If the card's writing speed is slow, movie recording may stop automatically.
-For details on cards that can record movies, see Card performance requirements.
-To find out the card's writing speed, refer to the card manufacturer's website, etc. - Perform low-level formatting to initialize the card if the card's writing or reading speed seems slow ((2)). - Recording stops automatically once your movie reaches 6 hr. (or 1 hr.
-30 min. for a High Frame Rate movie).
+For details on cards that can record movies, see Card performance requirements (movie recording).
+To find out the card's writing speed, refer to the card manufacturer's website, etc. - Perform low-level formatting to initialize the card if the card's writing or reading speed seems slow ( - Movie recording stops automatically at 6 hr. - In High Frame Rate movie recording, recording stops automatically at the following times. - Set to 119.88/100.00 fps: 1 hr.
+30 min. - · Set to 179.82/150.00 fps: 1 hr.